Tsawwassen/goPhish-Notes/README.md

   * submitted data is viewable on the dashboard
 * TODO
   * The pages need some TLCSS.
   * Get an idea of what company we would want to get people to spoof, make the page from that using the currecnt template files.
+  * Need to find a way to keep the server running after powerShell is closed